rafaqz/Rasters.jl/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Describe your issue here, including a minimum working example and all file downloads without authentication.
-Raster data is complicated with a large number of formats and specification details.
-And we have limitid unfunded time to work on bugfixes.
-If your issue makes the process of understanding and reproducing your problme easy and fast for the package developers, the bugfix can be fast - otherwise it may take longer.
+Raster data is complicated And we have limitid unfunded time to work on bugfixes.
+Make your issue immediately reproducible and we can fix it quickly - otherwise it may take a long time.
 title: ''
 labels: ''
 assignees: ''